 Choosing the right type of garlic can make or break your success in growing it.
 For instance, planting a variety not well-suited for your climate can lead to underdeveloped, smaller heads.
 Just as you do when making other veggie selections, read each unique variety description!

 I recently wrote an entire article dedicated to this topic, so feel free to check it out here for a more in-depth look at the difference between hardneck and softneck garlic.
 That article also highlights the top 12 most popular varieties of garlic, 6 of each type.

 In a nutshell, the key differences between hardneck and softneck garlic are as follows:

 Hardneck varieties tend to thrive in regions with more severe winters.
 They require a greater period of vernalization, which means a prolonged exposure to cold weather.
 Therefore, those long freezing winters that you may dread are actually ideal for hardneck garlic to grow!

 On the other hand, softneck varieties tend to do best in regions with significantly milder winters, like here on the Central Coast of California.
 We have very rare frosts, and no freezing weather to speak of.
 That said, softnecks can still survive and grow with some freezing temperatures!
 This is particularly true if they’re provided a good deep layer of mulch like straw or leaves for added protection.

-Both types of garlic should be deeply mulched over winter in places with freezing conditions!
+Both types of garlic should be deeply mulched over winter in places with freezing conditions.
 Instead of snow, we get rain in winter.
 Since we don’t want the soil to stay overly wet and risk rotting the garlic bulbs, we skip the deep mulch to help the garden beds dry out a bit between rain.
-Just as you’d make other veggie selections, read their descriptions!
-Planting garlic that isn’t suited for your climate can lead to underdeveloped, smaller heads.

 Bulb Development & Storage Potential